-Our normal recurring trade payables, expense accruals, and operating and capital leases which are currently expected to be funded through existing working capital and future cash flows from operations, we have no other material commitments.
+Other than our normal recurring trade payables, expense accruals, and operating and capital leases which are currently expected to be funded through existing working capital and future cash flows from operations, we have no other material commitments.
 Aside from these recurring operating expenses, future capital expenditures and overall expansion including potential future acquisitions, our future capital needs will depend upon many factors, including the timing of payments under existing contracts and technology requirements within the wireless telecommunications industry.
-Other future cash requirements may include the payment of certain tax contingencies, as discussed in Note 1 (j) of our consolidated financial statements and potential future acquisitions.
+Other future cash requirements may include the payment of certain tax contingencies and potential future acquisitions.
 We continue to evaluate and use new technology including electronic equipment and software in our business operations.
 Additional capital expenditure may be required as deemed necessary, in order to stay competitive and effectively service our customers.